East High School (Tennessee)

-East High School is a high school formerly in the Memphis City Schools district, but now in the Shelby County Schools district in Memphis, Tennessee, serving grades 9 to 12.
+East High School is a public four-year magnet high school located in Memphis, Tennessee.
+East originally opened in 1948, as a K–12 school, and became exclusively a high-school in 2008.
+It is the first magnet school in the Memphis-Shelby County Schools district that specializes in both transportation and STEM.

-East High School is an all-optional school, with whose T-STEM programs offers opportunities to study transportation and logistics, engineering, and aviation.
-East High School partners with local universities to support Dual Enrollment for students to earn college credits while in high school.

 History

+Planning

+In February 1944, the City Board of Education announced plans to construct a combined elementary, middle, and high school at the intersection of Poplar and Holmes alongside other major postwar construction and repair projects.
+The new school was intended to relieve crowding at Messick, Memphis State Training School, and Treadwell.
+The building was designed by architect Everett D. Woods and construction began in 1946.

 Early years

-The current main building was designed by architect Everett D. Woods after WWII as an elementary, middle, and high school for East Memphis.
-Construction began in 1946 and the first classes of grades K-10 took place in 1948, with 11th and 12th grade being added in 1949 and 1950 respectively.
+The first classes of grades K-10 took place in September 1948, with 11th and 12th grade being added in 1949 and 1950 respectively.

-1975-1999
+1975–1999

 In 1976 a separate building was built adjacent to East's rear parking lot, originally housing East VoTech.
 Another smaller building was built in 1984.
 It connects to the East VoTech building and houses facilities for the main school.
 1984-1985 was also the last year for the elementary school, with the classrooms being given to the secondary and high school section.

 2000s

-In March 2003 the Annex was demolished.
-An elevator and six ADA accessible restrooms (2 per floor) were built in its place.
+On November 13, 2002, five classrooms in the Annex and southwest wing of the main building were closed and cleaned after black mold was discovered inside.
+The following weekend, senior Criss Mister died after suffering an asthma attack, leading to student protests and heightening parents' concerns.
+In March 2003, the Annex was demolished.
+An elevator and six ADA-accessible restrooms (two per floor) were built in its place.

 A $12.8 million renovation was completed during the summer of 2007.
 The renovation was started in October 2005 with the renovation of the auditorium; the windows were bricked over, ADA accessibility features were added, the wooden seating was replaced with plastic ones, and a new media booth was built in the rear of the auditorium.
 The renovation also included drop ceilings throughout the entire school; new fluorescent lighting, HVAC, and water pipes located within the drop ceilings; and new tile flooring in the halls.

-In January 2017, East High announced its T-STEM Optional Program, partnering with University of Memphis, FedEx, and AutoZone to develop a new curriculum.
-The decision was made due to low enrollment.
+In January 2017, East High announced its T-STEM optional program, partnering with University of Memphis, FedEx, and AutoZone to develop the new curriculum.
 The following fall, the T-STEM Academy was established, with all non-qualifying students being rezoned to other high schools.
-It is the first T-STEM school in SCS.
+It is the first T-STEM school in Shelby County Schools.

-On 19 April 2021, SCS revealed their "Reimagine 901" facilities plan.
-The plan involves the creation of more K-8 and 6-12 schools to smoothen building transitions for students.
+On April 19, 2021, SCS revealed their "Reimagine 901" facilities plan, which involves the creation of more K-8 and 6-12 schools to smoothen building transitions for students.
 The following spring, it was announced that Maxine Smith STEAM Academy, also known as MSSA, would be relocated to East High School.
-MSSA shared a building with Middle College High School at 750 East Parkway.
+At the time, MSSA shared a building with Middle College High School at 750 East Parkway.
 The relocation was completed before the fall 2022 school year despite resistance.